waychin-weiqin/uCT-Inspection/readme.md

 1. **Upload an Image:**
     - Use the sidebar to upload an image for inspection.
     - The image should be in `jpg`, `jpeg`, or `png` format.
+    - You can use the sample images included in this repository.

 2. **Set Measurement Scale:**
     - Optionally, input the pixel size of the image for measurements.